brunto/system_pay/Readme.markdown

-This fork can be used with a Rails version < 3
+This fork is for a ruby version 1.8.6 and for a Rails version < 3

 # SystemPay